 On a rather limited budget, a pressure-treated retaining wall was built – we would have preferred a sheet piling installation, however as mentioned our budget was limited.
 From the beginning, I knew that this wall, although a decent retaining wall, did not solve my pathway conundrum.
 I was still left with a narrow passageway straight across the backyard.
 The only difference was that a set of steps was built that led up to a carved-out second level which we used as an entertaining, eating and b-b-q area.
 But beyond that one respite, no pathways existed.

 I gardened on that steep hill for several years and was able to learn some rudiments about perennials and shrubs and dare I say, hill gardening (which to this day I would hardly call my favorite type of gardening).
 I also was inspired to create my own limited interpretation of Monticello’s vegetable garden on the other side of the eating area.
 Access to this area was limited and awkward, which for a vegetable garden is a real detriment.
+I used this space for a vegetable patch, but feel free to click here and find out some more ways to maximize your garden space.
+Utilizing all of the space available in your garden can create a relaxing and peaceful environment, and it will really come to life in the summertime.

 After several years of frustration (which I mentioned in an earlier post), I came to the realization that I had to make some drastic changes in the backyard, and that these changes had to include “common sense” pathways that linked one area of the garden to the next.
 After close to a year of interviewing landscape architects and not being pleased with any of their ideas or solutions, I spent the better part of the winter sitting at my kitchen table with a cup of tea, contemplating, dreaming and imagining.
 For months, I fiddled around with sketching out several different plans, always with the notion that the pathways needed to be the initial element done correctly in order for the garden to have a sense of flow.